deanwampler/spark-scala-tutorial/tutorial/README.md

 run-main SparkStreaming8 [ -h | --help] \
   [-i | --in | --inpath input] \
   [-s | --socket server:port] \
-  [-n | --no | --no-term] \
+  [--term | --terminate N] \
   [-q | --quiet]
 ```

 Where the default is `--inpath data/kjvdat.txt`.
 However, it is ignored if the `--socket` option is given.
-If you don't want the program to terminate automatically after 5 seconds, use the `--no-term` option.
+By default, 30 seconds is used for the terminate option, after which time it exits.
+Pass 0 for no termination.

 ## How Spark Streaming Works